AI Consulting · Security-First Rollouts

 Practical, not theoretical

-We’ve built over 40 AI consulting engagements for Canadian firms since 2012.
-The pattern holds: 3 to 5 key workflows deliver 80% of the value.
-We find those first.
-Industries we’ve helped include accounting firms, law practices, professional services, field services, healthcare clinics, and manufacturing.
+Across our AI engagements the pattern holds: 3 to 5 workflows deliver about 80% of the value.
+We find those first, in accounting, legal, professional services, field services, healthcare, and manufacturing.

-The tasks that benefit most from AI are the boring, repeat ones your team dreads.
-See how ChatGPT Agents automate recurring workflows like email briefings and weekly ops reports.
+The tasks that benefit most from AI are the repetitive ones your team dreads.
+These are the workflows we scope first, because they pay back fastest.

-• Invoices: Pull line items, match to POs, send for sign-off.
-Cuts handling time by 60%+.
+• Invoices: pull line items, match to POs, and route for sign-off.
+Cuts handling time by more than 60%.

-• Reports: Copilot grabs data from many sources and drafts weekly or monthly reports in minutes.
+• Reports: Copilot gathers data from several sources and drafts weekly or monthly reports in minutes.

-• Email triage: AI sorts, sums up, and drafts replies to routine messages.
+• Email triage: AI sorts, summarizes, and drafts replies to routine messages.

-• IT tickets: Auto-sort and route support requests.
-The right tech sees the right ticket faster.
+• IT tickets: auto-sort and route support requests, so the right tech sees the right ticket faster.

-• Document summaries: Contracts, proposals, and meeting notes boiled down to key points in seconds.
+• Document summaries: contracts, proposals, and meeting notes boiled down to the key points in seconds.

-• Client onboarding: Auto welcome emails, account setup, and doc collection.
+• Client onboarding: automated welcome emails, account setup, and document collection.

-• You’ve bought Copilot licenses but adoption stalled
+• You bought Copilot licenses but adoption stalled

 • You want to automate repetitive workflows